 What are these lessons?

 I think about this often.
 What do I actually want my children to learn from me?
 Sure, I want them to be good people, to grow into hard-working, God-loving women who know themselves and trust their intuition, to become the best versions of themselves.
 I also want to teach them how to cook, how to drive, how to take care of themselves and their homes.
 But the main stuff, the big stuff...that's what sometimes keeps me up at night.
 Are they learning enough from me?
-Am I being the best mom I can be?
+Am I doing right by them?

 To celebrate Mother’s Day, Judy and I want to share the hopes and dreams we have for our kids.
 My kids are still little, and Judy’s are young adults (and her daughter just graduated from college this week!).
 Despite the age difference, our wishes for our kids are so very similar.
 That’s the thing about motherhood....while we all have different experiences raising very different children, our hearts are in the same place.